Washburn Island on the Shores of Waquoit Bay

 washburnOne of the largest and last undeveloped coastal properties in Cape Cod, visitor-friendly Washburn Island awaits on the shores of Waquoit Bay.
 The 330-acre island is part of the 825-acre Waquoit Bay National Estuarine Research Reserve managed by the National Oceanic and Atmospheric Administration (NOAA) and the Massachusetts state park system.

 Though you’ll need a boat to visit the island, it’s a popular destination for day trippers and overnight campers alike.
-Although it remains closed again through the 2022 season for overnight camping, it is a perfect spot for a day trip while you are out on the water.
+Although it may remain closed again through the 2024 season for overnight camping, it is a perfect spot for a day trip while you are out on the water.
 There are plenty of trails for explorations throughout the island.
 Campers and walkers should keep a lookout for the poison ivy and be sure to secure their food from the raccoons washburn4that also call the island home.

 Located on the Falmouth side of Waquoit Bay, the island’s beaches, along with South Cape Beach protect the narrow entrance to the bay.
 Visitors enjoy forests of pitch pine, beaches along Vineyard Sound complete with gently swaying beach grass and fragrant salt spray rose.
 Washburn Island consists of barrier beaches and trails through scrub pine and oak forest and around the marshes and ponds.